Diving and Boating Board

 Jul.
 2019 - No Meeting

 May 20, 2019

 Mar.
 25, 2019

 |November 16, 2020||November 18, 2020|

 The DOI-MOCC Motorboat Operator course is required of all new FAU boat operators and includes one day of online training required prior to class and two days of field instruction.

 Prospective candidates should complete and return the FAU Boat Safety Program Boat Application with a PI/Supervisor signature, as soon as possible.
-There are limited seats, assigned on a first come basis.
-Please return applications to FAU Diving and Boating Safety Officers Lizze McNamee or Jimmy Nelson.
+There are limited seats, assigned on a first-come basis.
+Please return applications to FAU Diving and Boating Safety Officers Lizzie McNamee or Jimmy Nelson.

 Visit the Environmental Health & Safety Boating Safety Program page for information on training dates and requirements.